-During the consultations, the following were some of the key issues that were raised:
+During the consultations with both refugee and host communities, district administration, and other relevant actors, the following were some of the key issues that were raised:

 - a.
-All the eleven districts mentioned that they have capacity to handle both environmental and social safeguard issues during project implementation.
+All the eleven project districts mentioned that they have capacity to handle both environmental and social safeguard issues during project implementation.
 However, they mentioned that they have challenges during the execution of work such as limited budget to handle safeguard issues. - b.
 The roads serving both the host communities and the refugees are in a very poor state so there is need to rehabilitate them in order to improve on service delivery. - c.
 There are still existing conflicts between the refugees and the host communities on the use of natural resources.
 The relevant stakeholders should come up with measures to curb this. - d.
 The project should consider development of infrastructure beyond host communities covering the wider district.
 OPM should come up with a clear guidance to this concern. - e.
-Grievance Handling mechanism: Uganda DRDIP will borrow from borrow from the NUSAF -3 grievance mechanisms which has a well-established GRM from community to the highest level at the District.
+Grievance Handling mechanism (GRM): Uganda DRDIP has set-up GRM borrowing from the NUSAF-3 grievance mechanisms, from community to the highest level at the District.
 There are Community Monitoring Groups (CMGs) established in each Parish comprised of several villages to promote social accountability at the community level.
-The CMGs constitutes by 5 democratically elected members of proven integrity (5 members of the beneficiary community (who are neither members of the Community Project Management Committee (CPMC) nor Community Procurement Committee (CPC)).
-Where possible, the Chairperson and/or the Secretary of the CMG are literate. - f.
-Gender based violence is also common in the communities and the common causes cited were alcohol abuse, high poverty levels and drug abuse.
+The CMGs are constituted by 5 democratically elected members of proven integrity (5 members of the beneficiary community who are neither members of the Community Project Management Committee (CPMC) nor Community Procurement Committee (CPC)).
+Where possible, the Chairperson and/or the Secretary of the CMG is literate. - f.
+Gender based violence is also common in the communities and the common causes cited were alcohol abuse, energy scarcity (fuel wood for cooking), water scarcity, high poverty levels and drug abuse etc.